Jahender/architecture-center/docs/reliability/index.md

 - **Plan for Azure support interactions.** Before the need arises, establish a process for contacting Azure support.
 - **Document and test your disaster recovery plan.** Write a disaster recovery plan that reflects the business impact of application failures.
 Automate the recovery process as much as possible, and document any manual steps.
 Regularly test your disaster recovery process to validate and improve the plan.
-- **Failover manually.** Some systems can’t fail over automatically and require a manual failover.
+- **Failover manually.** Some systems can't fail over automatically and require a manual failover.
 If an application fails over to a secondary region, perform an operational readiness test.
 Verify that the primary region is healthy and ready to receive traffic again before failing back.
 Determine what the reduced application functionality is and how the app informs users of temporary problems.
 - **Prepare for application failure.** Prepare for a range of failures, including faults that are handled automatically, those that result in reduced functionality, and those that cause the application to become unavailable.
 Build notifications into the system to inform users of temporary issues.
 - **Recover from data corruption.** If a failure happens in a data store, check for data inconsistencies when the store becomes available again, especially if the data was replicated.
 Restore corrupt data from a backup.
 - **Recover from a network outage.** You might be able to use cached data to run locally with reduced application functionality.
 If not, consider application downtime or fail over to another region.
 Store your data in an alternate location until connectivity is restored.